jodymoore/ServoController/README.md

 ## Welcome to  Servo Controller C

-Application sends signals to servo to controll Bi-directional motor.
+Application sends signals to servo to control Bi-directional motor.